very-good-science/our-handbook-user-guide/README.md

 # The `Our Handbook` handbook
+:construction: Thank you for your patience while we develop this repository :construction:

 Welcome to the `Our Handbook` how-to-guide repository!
 This repository contains the how-to-guide for the `Our Handbook` research group staff handbook [template](template-repo).
 You can see the deployed how-to-guide [here](deployed-handbook-handbook).

 ## The `Our Handbook` project